Anatomy and physiology: workshop

 - Learn some anatomical terms to describe the body.

-The course will give a brief overview of the structure and functions of some of the following systems:
+The course will give a brief overview of most of the following systems:

 - the skin